BoltzExchange/boltz-client/docs/configuration.md

 # you will have to set this to "cln" or "lnd" if you have configuration values for both
 node = ""

+# Whether to use Boltz Pro fee rates
+pro = false

 [BOLTZ]
 # By default the daemon automatically connects to the official Boltz Backend for the network your node is on
 # This value is used to overwrite that